Accelerating Benders decomposition for solving a sequence of sample average approximation replications: Introduction

 Unless \( \bfxi \) has a finite and small number of possible realizations, it is usually impossible to solve this general form of a stochastic program to optimality because the expected value is hard to compute.
 Indeed, in \cite{dyer2006computational} the authors prove that two-stage linear stochastic programming problems are $\#P$-hard.
 Sample average approximation (SAA) \cite{kleywegt2002sample} is an approach for obtaining approximate solutions to stochastic programs which approximates the expectation with an average over a finite set of scenarios sampled from the distribution of the random vector.
 With \( K \) scenarios \( \left( \xi_1, \ldots, \xi_K \right)\), the SAA problem is given by:

 \sloppypar{Let \( \hat{z}_K, \hat{x}_K \) be the optimal value and an optimal solution of problem \eqref{eq:saa}.
 As these quantities are random, the multiple-replications procedure (MRP) \cite{mak1999monte,bayraksan2006assessing} has been proposed as a method to determine a confidence interval on the optimal value of the problem.
 MRP calculates this confidence interval for a candidate solution by solving multiple SAA replications with different independent samples of \( \bfxi \).
 When only a fixed set of realizations of the random data is available, \cite{lam2018bounding} propose a method to estimate solution quality using bootstrap aggregating to generate multiple samples and solving the corresponding SAA replications.
 Solving multiple SAA replications with different random samples can also be used to find higher-quality feasible solutions, e.g., \cite{sen2016mitigating}.
+Stochastic decomposition \cite{higle1991stochastic,wang2020statistical} and stochastic approximation \cite{robbins1951stochastic} are attractive alternatives to SAA for {\it continuous} stochastic programs, but are not applicable to mixed-integer stochastic programs.
 With these motivations in mind, we focus on the problem of solving a set of SAA replications of the same underlying stochastic programming instance derived from different samples.}

 Our objective in this work is to investigate how information obtained from solving one SAA replication can be used to speed up solution of other replications in order to minimize the total computation time to solve a set of SAA replications.
 If these SAA replications are solved on a sufficiently large cluster of computers, the wall clock time (as opposed to total computation time) could be minimized by simply solving all the replications in parallel.
 However, even in this setting, we argue that minimizing total computation time is an appropriate goal, as computing time is typically a limited resource, and power usage grows with total computation time.
 In addition, when multiple machines are available, algorithms such as Benders decomposition can be implemented in parallel on these machines when solving a single replication.
 Thus, solving the SAA replications sequentially and using information from early replications to reduce the solution time of later replications can also lead to reduced wall clock time.